nas256/ece3400_team13/labs/lab1.md

 ![alt text](https://media.digikey.com/pdf/Catalog%20Drawings/Pots/ART-3306F%20%5EA.jpg)

 By simply wiring up Potentiometer's output pin with Arduino's pin A5 (analog input), supply with GND, and input with Arduino's Vcc, we set up the circuit.
-After programming the code below to Arduino, we can see different voltage values print out on the screen as we rotated the potentiometer.
+After programming the code below to Arduino, we can see different voltage values printed out on the screen as we rotated the potentiometer.

 ```c
 int analogPin = A5;